anthonbrooks/anthonbrooks.github.io/_posts/2019-10-11-sinatra_mvcs.markdown

 ### View

 The views of a Sinatra app are html or erb documents that are displayed in a client's browser.
 Views utilize Models and Controllers.
-The view files display the data and content that you want users of your app to see.
+The view files display the data and content that you want users of your app to see, like a blog post or a form to write a new post.

 ### Controller

 The controller ties everything together and defines how your app will handle HTTP requests.
 In controller files you define what a ```get``` request, for example, to ``` '/' ``` will render for the client.
 Also, you can query the database to show specific data on each page using ```params``` and methods provided by Active Record.

+The controller is where the magic of CRUD comes to life.
+In a view file you could have a form to write a blog post or edit a blog post but you need relevent controller actions to handle saving that input to the database and show that information for the writer and others to view.

+To have an effective controller you need methods for each action:

+Create - HTTP ```post``` request
+Read - HTTP ```get``` request
+Update - HTTP ```patch``` request
+Delete - HTTP ```delete``` request

+In a Rack app you must include the line ```use Rack::MethodOveride``` in your config.ru file to import the ```MethodOveride``` class from Rack.
+This class allows the ```patch``` and ```delete``` methods to function correctly.

 ## REST